Skip to page content

 About this Piece

-The cantata La damoiselle élue was Debussy's third Prix de Rome envoi, although it was composed mostly after he had returned to Paris early in 1887; it was completed a year later.
-This was at the height of Debussy's Wagnermania.
-Debussy went to Bayreuth for the festival in 1888 and 1889, and he worked regularly in Paris salons playing Wagner's scores at the piano - according to Pierre Louÿs, Debussy bet that he could play Tristan from memory and won.
-"Evanescent, floating chromatic harmonies, evocatively veiled tonalities, Wagner-inspired endless melodies, and true Wagnerian leitmotives permeate the composition to a degree not previously encountered in any dramatic composition of Debussy," writes Debussy scholar John R. Clevenger.
+The cantata La damoiselle élue was Debussy’s third effort as a Prix de Rome scholar, although it was composed mostly after he had returned to Paris early in 1887; he completed it a year later.
+This was at the height of Debussy’s fascination with the work of Richard Wagner.
+Debussy went to Wagner’s opera festival at Bayreuth in 1888 and 1889, and he regularly played Wagner’s scores at the piano in Parisian salons—according to his collaborator Pierre Louÿs, Debussy bet that he could play the three-act opera Tristan und Isolde from memory and won.
+This influence manifested in La damoiselle élue: “Evanescent, floating chromatic harmonies, evocatively veiled tonalities, Wagner-inspired endless melodies, and true Wagnerian leitmotifs permeate the composition to a degree not previously encountered in any dramatic composition of Debussy,” wrote Debussy scholar John R. Clevenger.

 The cantata opens with a radiantly expectant orchestral prelude.
 The chorus and a narrator set the scene, and then the Damozel has most of the rest of the piece to herself in the form of a rhapsodically developed monologue, with a short postlude for the chorus and narrator in poignant denouement.